Last Updated on April 26, 2023

 2. Obedience training

-Because of their history with dog fighting, Pit Bulls have a natural tendency to show aggression towards other dogs.
+Because of their history of dog fighting, Pit Bulls have a natural tendency to show aggression towards other dogs.

 Yes, socialization is key to mellowing her out, but obedience training will give her confidence and etiquette to follow through by depending on you.